Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Numerical Methodology

 The initial magnetic field is given by $\mathbf{B} = \hat{z} \times \nabla \psi + B_z \, \hat{z}$, where

 and $B_z$ is the guide field.
 We adopted, for our initial configuration, a constant guide field with amplitude $B_z = 0.5$, while the density is nonuniform to maintain the pressure balance (see Fig. \ref{fig:initial-config}).
-The initial current sheet thickness $\delta$ is set to be $S^{-1/2}$, following the Sweet-Parker scaling.
+In all simulations performed, the plasma$-\beta$, the ratio between thermal and magnetic pressure, is fixed at $\beta = p_\text{th}/p_\text{mag} = 2 \rho c_s^2/B^2 = 2.$